JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ### Property names

-Names of constants (properties marked with `const`, or top-level or object `val` properties with no custom `get` function that hold deeply immutable data) should use uppercase underscore-separated names:
+Names of constants (properties marked with `const`, or top-level or object `val` properties with no custom `get` function that hold deeply immutable data) should use [screaming snake case](https://en.wikipedia.org/wiki/Snake_case) names:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>